 - Zig-Zagged in The Elder Scrolls V: Skyrim, depending on your skill level in sneak and various melee weapons.
 Played straighter and straighter at higher levels.

-- Get enough perks in 1-handed or 2-handed, and a power strike after charging against a humanoid enemy technically kills them before your weapon even hits them, due to the striking animation and hurtboxes not being exactly synchronised.
+- Get enough perks in 1-handed or 2-handed, and a power strike after charging against a humanoid enemy technically kills them before your weapon even hits them, due to the striking animation and hurtboxes not being exactly synchronized.

 - Also, attacking at melee range while sneaking does between 3 and 15 times the weapon's base damage, allowing for instantaneous kills against many targets, especially sleeping ones.